-How Domestic Violence Survivors Can Feel Safer at Home by Christopher Haymon
+How Domestic Violence Survivors Can Feel Safer at Home

 Everyone should feel safe in their own house.
 However, doing so can be more difficult for those who have survived domestic violence.
 The end result – a secure property – is enough to motivate survivors, as, once complete, taking action goes a long way in empowering women when they take their safety into their own hands.
 Once empowered, they’re able to find their voice again.
 Adhering to security guidelines and implementing other protective measures can help you feel safer at home.